Vermicompost: Large scale

 Large-scale vermicomposting is practiced in New Zealand, Canada, Italy, Japan, India, Malaysia, the Philippines, and the United States.
 The vermicompost may be used for farming, horticulture, market gardening, landscaping, to create compost tea, or for sale.
 Some of these operations produce worms for bait and/or home vermicomposting.

 There are two main methods of large-scale vermicomposting, windrow composting and raised bed.
 Some systems use a windrow, which consists of organic feedstock for the earthworms to feed on.
 Earthworms will move into the windrows and remain within them as long as conditions are favourable; typically involving a balanced mix of feedstock, appropriate moisture content and a comfortable temperature.
 Often windrows are used on a concrete surface to control and manage leachate.

-The world's largest vermicomposting operation by volume is MyNoke, a New Zealand-based operation that's processed over 1.4 million tonnes of organic waste since establishment in 2007.
+The world's largest vermicomposting operation by volume is MyNoke, a New Zealand–based operation that has processed over 1.4 million tonnes of organic waste since establishment in 2007.

 Windrow turners were developed by Fletcher Sims Jr. of the Compost Corporation in Canyon, Texas.
 The Windrow Composting system is noted as a sustainable, cost-efficient way for farmers to manage dairy waste.